 The locations to be illustrated for the map included the following,

-Viscafe Gouden Hoek – its a stone’s throw away for the lively Westerpark’s Sculptures and skateboards, the fish restaurant is a local favorite the has a special Oyster menu and upscale fish and chips being served at this establishment.
+Viscafe Gouden Hoek – its a stone’s throw away for the lively Westermark’s Sculptures and skateboards, the fish restaurant is a local favourite that has a special Oyster menu and upscale fish and chips being served at this establishment.

-Museum Van Loon – Once home to 17th-century painter Ferdinand Vol, this stately canal house offers a glimpse of how the other half lived, think guilded drawing rooms, beruffed family portraits, and box edged garden, plus changing exhibitions and installations by modern artists
+Museum Van Loon – Once home to 17th-century painter Ferdinand Vol, this stately canal house offers a glimpse of how the other half lived, think gilded drawing rooms, beruffed family portraits, and box edged garden, plus changing exhibitions and installations by modern artists.

 Papeneiland – Inthe heart of the once working-class Jordan district, this waterside cafe serves a mean apple pie, the interior crammed with oil paintings and fairy lights.